parthjdabhi/Ultimate-AdBlock/README.md

 - Download the project
 - Build the project on your device
-- On your device go to Settings -> Safari -> Content Blockers -> Enable
+- On your device go to Settings -> Safari -> Content Blockers
+- Enable the Hosts and CSS Element Hiding Blocker
 - Enjoy a cleaner web with no annoying ads and trackers!

 This Content Blocking API is only available on 64 bit devices (iPhone 5s and newer, iPad Air and newer)